Self Publishing &

 A few sample interiors

 You will need to register your book with a Print-on-Demand company.
 The general cost is usually somewhere between $50-$100 and may include an ISBN number and barcode.
 However, I strongly advise you to purchase your own ISBN so that you have complete control over your book's listing and distribution.
-I offer ISBN's at a discounted price of $30, and Barcodes at $25.
-If you plan to have an eBook you will need a separate ISBN for that as well.
+I offer ISBN's at a discounted price of $40, and Barcodes at $25.
+If you plan to have an eBook you will need a separate ISBN for that as well, unless you register with kdpAmazon.com.
 As I don't currently do eBooks, you may purchase your eBook ISBN through me or another provider who will convert your book to an eBook.

 Price per page General conditions of composition

 $4.00 Straight text

 $8.00 + Above + multiple layouts within design, mass photos/images

 A non-profit organization had a vision of a book which would present in simple, clear fashion the teachings of Bavado Corazon, Native American wisdom teacher.
 We started with a collection of photos and the transcribed oral content culled from hundreds of hours of lectures and teaching workshops given by Bavado.
 The group needed someone to organize the material, help edit for ease of comprehension in written form, and format the final product in six languages.
 They also wanted several illustrations to clarify the teachings.
 My diverse skills matched their needs and I was delighted to be chosen as the designer and illustrator of this book.
 I enjoyed a very fruitful collaboration with the editor in bringing Bavado's teachings to a larger audience.